carbonphyber/genetic-programming-js/README.md

 ### Why Do This? ###

 Skilled programmers are expensive and machine processor time has become extremely cheap.
 This started as an experiment to find out how much a non-programmer could be empowered to "write code" without having to know anything about the programming language.
+One thought I had was to design a SOA contract (an API of lots of different function signatures) and then outsource the creation of unit tests to [MTurk](https://en.wikipedia.org/wiki/Amazon_Mechanical_Turk).

 Also, genetic algorithms are simply interesting.